abdulrahmansidiq/abdulrahmansidiq/README.md

     <p>
         Hello 👋,  I'm Abdul Rahman Sidiq, an IT Enthusiast 🚀 from Indonesia.
     </p>
     <p>I'm a Full Stack UI/UX Developer who loves to combine design creativity with coding logic.
-From wireframes in Miro and Figma to full-featured apps built with React.js or Vue.js, and PHP frameworks like CodeIgniter and Laravel, I focus on creating simple, clean, and engaging user experiences using Tailwind CSS and Bootstrap.
+From wireframes in Miro and Figma to full-featured apps built with React.js, and PHP frameworks like CodeIgniter and Laravel, I focus on creating simple, clean, and engaging user experiences using Tailwind CSS and Bootstrap.
 I believe good design is not just about how it looks, but also how the technology works seamlessly behind the scenes.
 </p>
     <br/>
     <p>